First Trust Senior Loan Fund (NASDAQ:FTSL) Announces Monthly Dividend of $0.12

 First Trust Senior Loan Fund (NASDAQ:FTSL) announced a monthly dividend on Monday, November 22nd, Zacks reports.
-Investors of record on Wednesday, November 24th will be given a dividend of 0.122 per share on Tuesday, November 30th.
-This represents a $1.46 annualized dividend and a yield of 3.07%.
+Stockholders of record on Wednesday, November 24th will be paid a dividend of 0.122 per share on Tuesday, November 30th.
+This represents a $1.46 annualized dividend and a dividend yield of 3.07%.
 The ex-dividend date of this dividend is Tuesday, November 23rd.

 FTSL stock traded down $0.01 on Wednesday, hitting $47.65.
 The company’s stock had a trading volume of 2,708 shares, compared to its average volume of 458,871.
 The firm’s 50 day simple moving average is $47.95.
 First Trust Senior Loan Fund has a 1 year low of $46.83 and a 1 year high of $48.31.